-3 Ice Velocity (IV)
+3 Ice Velocity (IV) and Ice Velocity Change

-In this section we describe the processing system for deriving ice velocity (IV) maps from repeat pass SAR data.
-The ENVEO SAR Software Package (ESP) Version 2.1 is used for generation of ice velocity maps.
+In this section we describe the processing system for deriving Ice Velocity (IV) and Ice Velocity Change (IVC) from repeat pass SAR data.
+The main input for IVC are the IV maps and the same processing system is shared hence the system for both is described in this chapter.
+The ENVEO SAR Software Package (ESP) Version 2.1 is primarily used for generation of ice velocity maps.
 ESP 2.1 applies incoherent and coherent offset tracking for mapping displacements in range and azimuth on repeat pass SAR SLC data.
 It also measures line-of-sight displacements with InSAR and combines these to derive ice velocity from crossing-orbit measurements.
-The IV processor supports the common space-borne SAR sensors including Sentinel-1, Radarsat-2, ERS 1/2, ENVISAT, ALOS, TerraSAR-X, and TanDEM-X. Auxiliary data include a DEM, Tide Model and Atmospheric Pressure data and ocean/ice/land mask.
-Figure 3.1 shows the high-level processing line for the IV production.
+The IV processor supports the common space-borne SAR sensors including Sentinel-1, Radarsat-2, ERS 1/2, ENVISAT, ALOS, TerraSAR-X, and TanDEM-X and is adapted to include newer sensors including SAOCOM and ICEYE.
+Auxiliary data include a DEM, a tide model, atmospheric pressure data and an ocean/ice/land mask.
+Figure 3.1 shows the high-level processing line for the IV & IVC production.
 It includes the following modules:

 - IV MODULE: within this module SAR data are imported into the system and velocity maps are generated for pairs of repeat pass SAR data of the same track.
 The module applies either offset-tracking or InSAR processing.
-The InSAR processing line is currently under development in Greenland Ice Sheet CCI and for further details the reader is referred to the SSD for GIS CCI.
-The output of the IV module are IV maps in map projection as defined by the user. - IV TIDAL CORRECTION MODULE: The key novel development for the ice velocity (IV) retrieval algorithm in Antarctic Ice Sheet CCI+ is the implementation of an Ice Velocity Tidal Correction Module (IV-TCM), which is embedded in the IV module.
+The InSAR processing line has been expanded in Greenland Ice Sheet CCI and for further details the reader is referred to the SSD for GIS CCI.
+The output of the IV module are IV maps in map projection as defined by the user. - O IV TIDAL CORRECTION MODULE: The key novel development for the ice velocity (IV) retrieval algorithm in Antarctic Ice Sheet CCI+ Phase 1 was the implementation of an Ice Velocity Tidal Correction Module (IV-TCM), which is embedded in the IV module.
 The IV-TCM corrects the ice velocity on ice shelves and floating extensions of outlet glaciers (e.g. ice tongues) for tidally induced vertical motion using an external tide model and atmospheric pressure reanalysis data. - MERGE MODULE: this module combines the IV products from different tracks and image pairs for a user defined AOI and time period (e.g. monthly, seasonal, annual).
 The output is a merged regional scale averaged ice velocity map, including a valid pixel count and error map. - VALIDATION MODULE: the validation module is an associated module, which enables the inter-comparison and validation of the generated ice velocity map with in-situ velocity measurements and ice velocity products from other sources (e.g. Measures).
-The output is statistical and graphical (scatterplot, difference map etc.) information on the inter-comparison.
+The output is statistical and graphical (scatterplot, difference map etc.) information on the inter-comparison. - ICE VELOCITY CHANGE MODULE: In phase 2 of the project the ECV product portfolio is expanded by including Ice Velocity Change (IVC).
+The processing line is currently in development and built as a separate IVC module which is planned to be embedded in the overall processing line for ice velocity.
+Demonstration products showing ice velocity change for different regions will be generated.
+IVC is provided as gridded maps with the same grid size and extent as the IV maps on which they are based.

 Figure 3.1: High-level flow chart of the ENVEO ESP 2.1 IV processing system.
-Green: input data, blue: processing modules, red: (intermediate) products.
+Green: input data, blue: processing modules, red: (intermediate) products, yellow: database.